World Of Goo Reviewed

 6:00 AM | Cord Kruse | Comment on this story

-Macworld has published a new review of World of Goo.
+GamersInfo.net recently published a new review of 2D Boy's World of Goo.
 The unique puzzle game challenges players to guide balls of goo through the game's levels by constructing items like ladders and bridges to circumvent obstacles.
-Macworld gave the game a score of 4.5 out of 5 mice.
+GamersInfo recommended the game, stating "is no excuse not to pick up a copy."

 2D Boy (add to watch list)

 Tuesday, April 28, 2009

 Thursday, April 23, 2009

 Search for other Mac games news stories or browse our Mac Games News Archive.